This is the multi-page printable view of this section. Click here to print.

 # Get account details

-Note: localhost:5551 (the legacy Mirror Node REST API) is being phased out.
-Always use localhost:8081 to ensure compatibility with all endpoints.
+Note: If you are using Solo 0.62 or earlier, use localhost:8081 instead of localhost:38081. localhost:5551 (the legacy Mirror Node REST API direct endpoint) is being phased out.
+Always use the mirror-ingress port to ensure compatibility with all endpoints.

 If you need to access it directly: